Roswell (TV series): Season one

-In 1999, Liz Parker, Maria DeLuca, and Alex Whitman are high school students and best friends residing in the small town of Roswell, New Mexico, site of the famed Roswell Incident.
+In the first season of Roswell, (premiering October 1999 on The WB) we meet high school students and best friends Liz Parker (Shiri Appleby), Maria DeLuca (Majandra Delfino), and Alex Whitman (Colin Hanks), residents of the small town of Roswell, New Mexico, site of the famed Roswell Incident.
 Liz Parker's parents own the Crashdown Café, which serves alien-themed dishes.
 At the beginning of the pilot episode, Liz is waitressing in her parents' restaurant when a disagreement between two customers breaks out.
 A gun is fired, and Liz is shot.
-We are introduced to a character named Max Evans, a seemingly normal high school student, who rushes to Liz's aid and saves her life by healing the gunshot wound with his alien abilities.
+We are introduced to a character named Max Evans (Jason Behr), a seemingly normal high school student, who rushes to Liz's aid and saves her life by healing the gunshot wound with his alien abilities.
 The healing leaves a silver hand print on her stomach.
-To hide what he has done, Max pours ketchup on Liz before fleeing the scene with his friend Michael Guerin.
+To hide what he has done, Max pours ketchup on Liz before fleeing the scene with his friend Michael Guerin (Brendan Fehr).
 The shooting acts as a catalyst for the rest of the series action.

 Liz is presented as an insatiably curious character, obtaining a sample of Max's saliva, analyzing it, and finding that his cells do not look like normal human cells.
-When she confronts him, Max admits that he, his sister Isabel and their friend Michael, are aliens whose spaceship crashed at Roswell in 1947.
-In a dialogue between other characters, we learn that Max, Isabel, and Michael had a pattern of isolating themselves from other students.
-A love triangle begins between Max, Liz, and Kyle Valenti (the sheriff's son whom Liz was dating).
+When she confronts him, Max admits that he, his sister Isabel (Katherine Heigl) and their friend Michael, are aliens from the planet Antar, whose spaceship crashed at Roswell in 1947.
+A love triangle begins between Max, Liz, and Kyle Valenti (Nick Wechsler), the sheriff's son whom Liz was dating.